VedikaaSankhe/vedikasankhe/README.md

 ---

 ### 🧠 About Me
-🎯 I’m passionate about exploring data, deriving insights, and transforming them into impactful business solutions.
+🎯 I’m passionate about exploring data, uncovering insights, and turning them into impactful business solutions.
-With hands-on experience in **Power BI, SQL, Excel, and Python**, I enjoy creating dashboards, visualizations, and reports that tell powerful stories.
+With hands-on experience in **Power BI, SQL, Excel, and Python**, I love creating dashboards, visualizations, and reports that tell data-driven stories.

 💬 **A bit about me:**
-- 🎓 Final-year student passionate about analytics, AI, and decision intelligence.
+- 🎓 Final-year student with strong analytical and problem-solving skills.
-- 🧩 Built an **automated ADHD detection system** using **EEG + CNN-LSTM** deep learning model.
+- 📊 Created **marketing analytics** and **SaaS platform dashboards** using **MongoDB, Power BI, and SQL**.
-- 📊 Created marketing and SaaS analytics dashboards with **MongoDB & Power BI**.
+- 🧩 Experienced in analyzing large datasets, automating insights, and improving decision-making processes.
-- 🏃‍♀️ District-level **athlete (Palghar)** – events: 100m, 200m, 400m, long jump, high jump, 600m.
+- 🏃‍♀️ District-level **athlete (Palghar)** – events: 100m, 200m, 400m, long jump, high jump, and 600m.
-- 🧭 Curious mind with a balance of discipline, creativity, and persistence.
+- 🧭 Known for discipline, persistence, and curiosity — both in data and in life.

 ---